emacsway/emacsway/en/cache-dependencies.rst

 I saw also an approach of cache regeneration instead of removing/invalidation.
 This approach entail ineffective memory usage (in case LRU_ principle).
 Also, this approach does not resolve the problem of complexity of invalidation logic.
-Usualy, this approach is the cause of a lot of bugs.
+Usually, this approach is the cause of a lot of bugs.
 For example, it requires to use a high quality ORM.
 Some ORMs does not perform type conversion of instance attributes on save, therefore, the cache can be wrong (for example, there can be a string instead of a datetime instance).
 I saw such case in my practice, the cache saved the string from the HTTP-client instead of the datatime instance.
 Although the data had been saved correctly, the model logic didn't performed type conversion until some another method had been called (semantic coupling).

-..
 .. update:: Nov 10, 2016

     Added description of implementation of tag locking.